Associate Dean of Students, and Acting Director of the Office of Graduate Programs

 J.D., summa cum laude, WMU-Cooley Law School 1988

 Dean Timmer is personally and professionally committed to lawyer and law student mentoring and professionalism.
 I am a founding member, Executive Committee member, and newest Director of the National Legal Mentoring Consortium, which is now housed at WMU Cooley Law School.
-I was appointed by ABA President William Hubbard as a member of the ABA Standing Committee on Professionalism for the 2014-15 year, and was recently re-appointed for a three-year term.
-At the state level, Dean Timmer is an appointed member of the State Bar of Michigan District E Character and Fitness Committee, and is a panelist for the Michigan Attorney Discipline Board Hearing Panel, the ABA Center for Professional Responsibility, the National Professionalism Consortium, and the SBM Pro Bono Initiative’s Pro Bono Month Working Group.
+I was appointed by ABA President William Hubbard as a member of the ABA Standing Committee on Professionalism for the 2014-15 year, and was re-appointed for a three-year term.
+At the state level, Dean Timmer is an appointed member of the State Bar of Michigan District E Character and Fitness Committee, and is a panelist for the Michigan Attorney Discipline Board.
+I am also a member of the ABA Center for Professional Responsibility and the National Professionalism Consortium.
 She is a Master and former Board member of the American Inns of Court Mid-Michigan Chapter, and have served as an appointed member of the State Bar of Michigan 21st Century Practice Task Force, Modernizing the Regulatory Machinery Committee.

 After graduating from James Madison College at Michigan State University in 1978, and enjoying a 10-year career with the Michigan Department of Commerce in the area of economic development and environmental regulation, she attended WMU-Cooley Law School in the evenings, and graduated summa cum laude in 1988.
 She joined the law firm Honigman Miller Schwartz & Cohn and practiced in the litigation department.
 She is admitted to practice in Michigan courts, the Eastern and Western Districts of the U.S. District Court, and the U.S. Supreme Court.

 Articles (Law Reviews and Law Journals)